Skip to content

 How do I...?

 1610 E. Florence Ave.

-All County of Los Angeles Public Libraries will be closed on Monday, October 12th in observance of Columbus Day.
+All County of Los Angeles Public Libraries are closed Monday, February 15th in observance of Presidents Day.

 your local papers

 Friends of the Florence Library is a volunteer-run organization that supports the library and library events - join today to get involved!

 Friends of the Florence Library provides these service(s) to support the library: